rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 I considered the horns, and behold, there came up among them another horn, a little one, before which three of the first horns were plucked up by the roots.
 And behold, in this horn were eyes like the eyes of a man, and a mouth speaking great things. ^0708

-As I looked, thrones were placed, and the Ancient of Days took his seat; his clothing was white as snow, and the hair of his head like pure wool; his throne was fiery flames; its wheels were burning fire. ^0709
+As I looked, thrones were placed, and the Ancient of days took his seat; his clothing was white as snow, and the hair of his head like pure wool; his throne was fiery flames; its wheels were burning fire. ^0709

 A stream of fire issued and came out from before him; a thousand thousands served him, and ten thousand times ten thousand stood before him; the court sat in judgment, and the books were opened. ^0710